fetchai/agents-tac/README.md

 # tac-agents

-Framework for Trading Agents Competition
+Competition and Agent Frameworks for the Trading Agents Competition

 ## Cloning